-While at NAGC 2010, the most exciting session I attended was put on by Ken Smith and Susan Stonequist.
+The one outstanding session I attended at my first NAGC conference was put on by Ken Smith and Susan Stonequist.
 They outlined a geometry unit in which their students built a working miniature golf course.
 I was thrilled to hear that this unit was just one part of an upcoming series of books.

-Earlier this month, Ken contacted me to see if I’d review the recently published series, called Challenging Units for Gifted Learners.
+Ken contacted me to see if I’d review his recently published series.
 Would I?
-I’ve been talking my colleagues’ ears off about that golf course unit I saw!
+I’d been talking my colleagues’ ears off about that golf course unit I saw!
 I couldn’t wait to see what else was in the books.

 Ill-defined problems are tasks with open constants.
 Instead of clearly defined rules and requirements, open problems have countless correct solutions, and require creativity, adaptability, and high-level problem solving.
 Smith explains that, because of their unique abilities in thinking and remembering, gifted students are especially attracted to ill-defined problems.
 Here are the ill-defined problems that Smith has built these units on: